Why is parenthood an adventure?

 So becoming parents, for most couples, is like a leap of faith.

 Which is the beginning of any worthwhile adventure.

 Added to that, you're likely to find there's information and support for your pregnancy journey, and information and support for parenting, but at some point in your baby's first year you're also likely to discover something else: there's a big gap in information and support for parenthood.

 But aren't parenthood and parenting the same thing?
 I thought so too, at first.
 And then I discovered:

-You’ll probably find that the parenting, “about your baby,” stuff is actually pretty straight forward.
-Much of it is instinct or common sense.
-And for the bits that aren’t, well, there’s plenty of great books and other resources to guide you.
+Parenting is about your relationship with your baby.
+Feeding, settling, changing.
+Learning their signals for hunger, tiredness and affection, that sort of thing.
+It's about figuring out and nurturing your little one as they grow through their different stages (newborn, baby, toddler, teen).
+You’ll probably find this stuff is actually pretty straight forward.
+A lot of it is instinct or common sense.
+And for the bits that aren’t, there’s plenty of great books, resources and professionals to guide you.

 - Becoming confident as your life changes and becomes a new kind of life in so many ways.

 - Working out what you and your partner need so you can meet all of your baby's needs.